nice-digital/cks-gatsby/functional-tests/README.md

 > There is an issue with `node-fibers`...
 Couldn't initialise framework "wdio-cucumber-framework" Missing binary.
 See message above.

 Then, check you're running Node 10.
 If you're using NVM and switch to Node 12+ you'll get this issue, so switch back to 10.

+### session not created: This version of ChromeDriver only supports Chrome version xx

+This usually occurrs after updating Chrome on your PC.
+When you run `npm i` (or `npm ci`), there's a package called _selenium-standalone_ that downloads the _latest_ ChromeDriver binaries at the point of install.
+This binary is tied to a specific Chrome version, so if you update Chrome there's then a mismatch.
+So run `npm i selenium-standalone` to reinstall the package and update the Chromedriver binary to the latest.